October 29, 2024

 • Businesses rely on massive amounts of data to train AI models, sometimes up to one petabyte of data (180 million words) for a large language model.
 This data needs human labeling for accuracy.

-• Data annotation teams are critical in ensuring AI models function correctly, especially in high-risk fields like medicine and self-driving cars.
+• AI data annotation teams are critical in ensuring AI models function correctly, especially in high-risk fields like medicine and self-driving cars.

-When Amazon launched its AI stores, where customers could pick up any products they wanted and simply walk out, AI tech seemed truly magical.
-Fast-forward and it turned out that the AI model was, in fact, over 1,000 employees in India who carefully monitored customers on cameras and then billed their accounts.
+When Amazon launched its AI stores, where customers could pick up any products they wanted and simply walk out, AI tech seemed genuinely magical.
+Fast forward, and it turned out that the AI model included, in fact, over 1,000 employees in India who carefully monitored customers on cameras and then billed their accounts.

 Artificial intelligence is far from magic.
 It often involves thousands of hours of human labor.
-Even fully functional AI systems wouldn’t exist if it weren’t for teams of data annotators that go through the painstaking process of constructing accurate training data.
+Even fully functional AI systems wouldn’t exist if it weren’t for teams of AI data annotation professionals who go through the painstaking process of constructing accurate training data.

 Data annotation—labeling data sets for AI training—is at the core of every AI model.
 AI promises to add $15.7 trillion to the global economy by 2030.
 However, without precise data sets, AI models cannot train a specific function and deliver the ROI that enterprises are being promised.